barriosjorge/gmt_docs/src/software_development/examples.rst

 .. code-block:: bash

-  $ gds monitor start -m model -e simple_controller
+  $ gds monitor start -m runtime -e simple_controller

 To check the monitored values a telemetry client can be started in another unix terminal: